 A physical event can destroy the physical capital (property, inventory, equipment and infrastructure) of the Bank's counterparties.
 The destruction of value will diminish the value of the assets of the counterparty and its ability to repay any outstanding amounts to the Bank.
-The damage to real estate caused by catastrophic or chronic physical events will diminish the Bank's collateral value.
+The damage to real estate caused by catastrophic or chronic physical events will diminish the value of collateral held by the Bank against its lending exposures.